 Alla Smith | Owner & Yoga Instructor

 Alla founded Prairie Sunshine Yoga Studio & Wellness in 2007.
-She has been practicing yoga for nearly 20 years and teaching for 13.
+She has been practicing yoga for over 20 years and teaching for 14.
 Shortly after moving to the United States in 1997, Alla was introduced to yoga by her husband Tony.
 He was interested in Buddhist philosophy and thought the blend of physical movement and meditation would benefit her as she was adapting to her new home, while also struggling with postpartum depression after her second pregnancy.

 In the decade before becoming a teacher, Alla discovered the transformational power of creating a mind-body connection.
 Yoga instills in us an unwavering feeling of calm.
 Even in the most difficult situations, it teaches us to slow down and tune-in to our inner self.
 It teaches us how to let go of judgement towards ourselves, others, and our surroundings.
 Her third pregnancy was a completely different experience.
 Practicing yoga almost up until her due date and then shortly after, helped tremendously improve her physical and mental state.
 From this, she became passionate about teaching prenatal yoga (it’s why we offer prenatal classes weekly) and creating a supportive and loving community for moms to be.